KxSystems/docs/docs/kb/file-compression.md

 : A power of 2 between 12 and 20: pageSize or allocation granularity to 1MB.

 : PageSize for AMD64 is 4kB, SPARC is 8kB.
 Windows seems to have a default allocation granularity of 64kB.
+Apple Silicon is 16kB.

 : When choosing the logical block size, consider the minimum of all the platforms that will access the files directly – otherwise you may encounter `disk compression - bad logicalBlockSize`.